 From the second bridge over the Waitohu, proceed as in 15.1 for 1km to the logging road junction across the first side-stream.
 The R branch, increasingly overgrown, obscure on open ground and subject to slips, can still provide quick access to the bottom of the track up to .860, 45 minutes away.
 After 15 minutes, cross to find grass on the TL, and just before a major TL side valley, return to the TR.
 Another 5 minutes of open, boggy going brings a large side-stream.
 Take care again to continue SE up the main valley, and in 10 minutes drop to cross the next side-stream.
 (Note the piece of large culvert piping, a remnant of logging days.)
 The old road continues E up the side-stream’s TL terrace for 200 metres before angling steeply R. The 2 hour climb to .860 follows the extraction road to about the 650m contour.
 Surprisingly, regrowth since logging days has greatly improved this route.
 The last section to .860 is on a good track.

 The remains of a WWII Ventura bomber can be found off to the R. A number of plane crashes have occurred in the Tararua Ranges, generally in the frequent poor visibility.
 Indeed pioneer aviators, Hood and Moncrieff, were thought by some to have crashed in the Tararuas.
 During World War II and since, several aircraft on training or navigation exercises have been lost, some re-discovered in quite recent years, and others yet to be found.

 Mick, 500 metres S of .860, is a slightly confusing knoll, so be sure of your bearings before leaving it.
-There is an old blazed route towards Tangata, almost an hour from Mick, and another back over .860 towards Thompson. [revised September 2019]
+There is a route towards Tangata Maunga, almost an hour from Mick, and another back over .860 towards Thompson. [revised September 2019]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.